Heredity: History

 Aristotle's model of inheritance.
 The heat/cold part is largely symmetrical, though influenced on the father's side by other factors, but the form part is not.

 Scientists in Antiquity had a variety of ideas about heredity: Theophrastus proposed that male flowers caused female flowers to ripen; Hippocrates speculated that "seeds" were produced by various body parts and transmitted to offspring at the time of conception; and Aristotle thought that male and female fluids mixed at conception.
 Aeschylus, in 458 BC, proposed the male as the parent, with the female as a "nurse for the young life sown within her".

 Ancient understandings of heredity transitioned to two debated doctrines in the 18th century.
 The Doctrine of Epigenesis and the Doctrine of Preformation were two distinct views of the understanding of heredity.
-The Doctrine of Epigenesis, originated by Aristotle, claimed that an embryo continually develops.
-The modifications of the parent's traits are passed off to an embryo during its lifetime.
+The Doctrine of Epigenesis, originated by Aristotle, claimed that the modifications of the parent's traits are passed off to an embryo during its lifetime, as the embryo continually develops.
 The foundation of this doctrine was based on the theory of inheritance of acquired traits.
 In direct opposition, the Doctrine of Preformation claimed that "like generates like" where the germ would evolve to yield offspring similar to the parents.
 The Preformationist view believed procreation was an act of revealing what had been created long before.
-However, this was disputed by the creation of the cell theory in the 19th century, where the fundamental unit of life is the cell, and not some preformed parts of an organism.
+However, this was disputed by the creation of the cell theory in the 19th century, which proved that all cells are created from preexisting cells.
 Various hereditary mechanisms, including blending inheritance were also envisaged without being properly tested or quantified, and were later disputed.
 Nevertheless, people were able to develop domestic breeds of animals as well as crops through artificial selection.
 The inheritance of acquired traits also formed a part of early Lamarckian ideas on evolution.

 During the 18th century, Dutch microscopist Antonie van Leeuwenhoek (1632–1723) discovered "animalcules" in the sperm of humans and other animals.
 Some scientists speculated they saw a "little man" (homunculus) inside each sperm.
 These scientists formed a school of thought known as the "spermists".
 They contended the only contributions of the female to the next generation were the womb in which the homunculus grew, and prenatal influences of the womb.
 An opposing school of thought, the ovists, believed that the future human was in the egg, and that sperm merely stimulated the growth of the egg.
 Ovists thought women carried eggs containing boy and girl children, and that the gender of the offspring was determined well before conception.

 An early research initiative emerged in 1878 when Alpheus Hyatt led an investigation to study the laws of heredity through compiling data on family phenotypes (nose size, ear shape, etc.) and expression of pathological conditions and abnormal characteristics, particularly with respect to the age of appearance.
 One of the projects aims was to tabulate data to better understand why certain traits are consistently expressed while others are highly irregular.